This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The best ways to avoid any issues with malaria or zika are to avoid mosquito bites.
 Wear long sleeves and long pants and use plenty of insect repellant.
 I like DEET wipes since you won’t have to worry about aerosols or liquids in your luggage and they won’t spill all over the place!
 Treating your clothing with permethrin is also an easy way to help combat mosquito-borne diseases.

 Lots of travelers get food poisoning from meals and/or water in Guatemala.
 With luck, you’ll avoid it.
 My best travel tips are to only eat from busy restaurants where food is properly used before spoiling and use a water filter on all tap water.
-After years of using a Steripen, I’ve switched to using a Sawyer water filter which is 1000 times easier and 99.99% effective.
+I’ve been using a Sawyer water filter for about 5 years which is easy to use and 99.99% effective.

 What do things cost in Guatemala?